AvolitesLtd/TitanManual/docs/cue-lists/cue-list-playback.md

 <Keys.SoftKey>Solo</Keys.SoftKey> | No states are tracked into or out of a solo cue.
 States from previous cues will track to subsequent cues but will not appear in the solo cue.
 <Keys.SoftKey>Block Shapes</Keys.SoftKey> | Any tracked shapes will stop from this cue.
 Other attributes will continue to be tracked.
 This lets you create a point where you can guarantee all shapes will stop.

+You can view and edit how levels track between cues using the [Tracking View](../cue-lists/editing-cue-lists.md#editing-tracked-cues-using-tracking-view).

 ## Move In Dark (MID) Functions

 When using moving lights in theatre, often you would like them to be